TZer0/tzer0.github.io/discord.md

 * Mention in the rules that you'd like message links if someone is reporting bad behaviour (shows up in the right-click menu if you've enabled developer mode).
 * If you want a bigger version of someone's pfp, try [discord.id](https://discord.id/) and paste in the user's unique ID (dev mode, copy ID).
 * If you'd like to mention someone that isn't in the channel/in DMs, copy their ID and write `<@ID>`.
+* If discussing violations, do mention the user's unique ID at least once for easy indexing for later searches.
 * When creating a new voice chat, remember to turn up the bitrate.
 * Unless you're banning an obvious reactionary or spammer, make sure to not delete the person's messages.
 It is important that your fellow mods (and yourself, later) are able to verify that the ban was in fact justifiable.
 * Make sure to test your role colours in dark and light mode and that they have decent contrast in all situations, including in the list of offline users.
 Anything else can be hard to read and/or uncomfortable to look at.